-After, the fireplace looks FABulous with charcoal ledgestone.
-Notice that the TV and fireplace are both surrounded by rustic wood – good job Doug!
+After, the fireplace looks FABULOUS in charcoal ledgestone.
+Notice that the TV and fireplace are both surrounded by a border of rustic wood – good job Doug!

 With a few old pieces and new pieces, the room has character, charm and warmth…and an antler.

 To the left of the fireplace was more epic wallpaper border.

 We needed a large furniture piece to balance out the weight of the fireplace and the gray sectional on the other side of the room.
 Erin had a great big buffet in another room which was just ITCHING for some black paint.
 It turned out to be the perfect piece for this big empty wall and was a great way to save money.

 With some fabulous decor, the room has subtle farmhouse country charm!

 The paint colour we chose for the walls was Benjamin Moore Grant Beige.
 See its colour review HERE!

 Ready for the dining room?
 It’s moose-ic to my ears!

 The Dining Room Update